 • professional orientation, identity and well-being

-Empirical research conducted in the state of Missouri since the 1990's has shown that when certified, professional school counselors have the time, the resources, and the structure of a comprehensive guidance program to work in, they contribute to positive student academic and career development as well as the development of positive and safe learning climates in schools.
+Empirical research conducted in the state of Missouri since the 1990's has shown that when certified, professional school counselors have the time, the resources, and the structure of a comprehensive counseling program to work in, they contribute to positive student academic and career development as well as the development of positive and safe learning climates in schools.

 • they had earned higher grades